 You must specify the first and the last point on the line and the number of discrete points on the line.
 The geographical coordinates are taken from the dialog or from a file.
 The file format is an ascii file with three space separated items for each of the two points on separate lines.
 The first two items must be floats (real numbers) for the x- and y-coordinate.
-For 3D field data the third item must be a float (real number) for the z-coordinate.
 For 2D field data the third item is unused (but must be specified).
 If the file contains information for more than two points (more than two lines) the information for the first two points will be used.